fortrabbit/help/docs/rsync.md

 ### Dealing with obsolete files

-`rsync` will work in a non-destructive way per default, like our [overwrite but not delete](deployment-methods-uni#toc-git-push-overwrite-but-not-deletes) strategy.
+`rsync` will work in a non-destructive way by default, like our [overwrite but not delete](deployment-methods-uni#toc-git-push-overwrite-but-not-deletes) strategy.
 So new files will be written and replaced, but old files will not get deleted.
 Sometimes that's not what you want.
 Sometimes you want an exact copy - a mirror.

 So, how to remove obsolete files on the remote?
 The short answer is: add the option `--delete` to your command line and you are done.
 To give you and example, using the WordPress setup from before: say you deleted this pesky `404.php` file locally.
-Now, if you run `rsync` without the `--delete` option (and no other added or modified files), `rsync` would tell that it will do nothing:
+Now, if you run `rsync` without the `--delete` option (and no other added or modified files), `rsync` would tell you that it will do nothing:

 ```
 $ rsync -av ./ {{app-name}}@deploy.{{region}}.frbit.com:~/